AdobeDocs/pass.en/help/authentication/mvpd-content-metadata-exchange.md

 Some MVPDs have standardized on the following REST-based protocol for authorization.
 This approach is as full featured as the XACML approach, but provides a "lighter weight" implementation.

-`// The MRSS is base64 encoded by Adobe Primetime authentication, and passed in that format to the REST-based Authorization endpoint.`
+`// The MRSS is base64 encoded by Adobe Pass authentication, and passed in that format to the REST-based Authorization endpoint.`

 `https://auth.somedomain.net/mediation/1/rest/client/authz?uuID=AC82CE4&mrss=base64encodedstring&IPAddress=123.456.78.901`